shenwei356/seqkit/doc/docs/usage.md

                                  to "001" by --nr-width 3 (default 1)
   -p, --pattern string           search regular expression -r, --replacement string       replacement. supporting capture variables.  e.g. $1 represents the text
+                                 of the first submatch (use ${1} instead of $1 when {kv} given!).
-                                 of the first submatch.
-ATTENTION: for *nix OS, use SINGLE quote NOT double quotes or use the \ escape character.
-Record number is also supported by "{nr}".use ${1} instead of $1 when {kv} given!
+                                 ATTENTION: for *nix OS, use SINGLE quote NOT double quotes or use the \
+                                 escape character.
+Record number and file name is also supported by "{nr}" and "{fn}".
+Type "csvtk replace -h" for more replacement symbols.

 ```